-The leaflets were traditionally used in Angola and Congo for making coarse bags for packaging peanuts and oil palm nuts (Van Valkenburg & Dransfield, 2004).
+The leaflets were traditionally used in Angola and the Democratic Republic of Congo for making coarse bags for packaging peanuts and oil palm nuts (Van Valkenburg & Dransfield, 2004).
 In South-East Ghana the wood is used for the frame of houses and the leaves are used to make hats and fans.

 Fig. 1.
 Regenerating uneven-aged stand of Hyphaene guineensis in the coastal forest of Gabon (photo: Johan van Valkenburg)

 Fig. 2.
 Tall individuals of Hyphaene guineensis in South-Eastern Ghana.

 Fig. 3.
 Stem fully covered by leaf sheaths and spiny petioles, Gabon (photo: Johan van Valkenburg)